jt227b/Portfolio/README.md

-# Jose G. Torres - Full-Stack Web Developer
+# Jose G. Torres - I'm A Full-Stack Web Developer
 A certified Full-Stack Web Developer specializing in Front-End Web Development.
 With 15 years of experience in multiple business fields such as finance, customer service and sales.
 I’ve worked for outstanding companies such as Hilton Hotels, Experian, and AT&T Mobility.
 Continuously, learning new coding languages that invest in my knowledge and improve my programming skills.

 ## Website